National Canal Museum: Archives

-The museum's collection reflect these areas, and document the history of America's canals and navigable rives, as well as the related industries in the Lehigh Valley.
+The museum's collection reflects these areas, and document the history of America's canals and navigable rives, as well as the related industries in the Lehigh Valley.
 According to the museum website:

 "The museum's holdings include: 3,753 artifacts; 3,890 reels of film, video cassettes [sic.], and audio (oral history) tapes; 52,782 slides, photographs and negative images; 31,824 engineering drawings; a library of more than 13,483 volumes; 736 linear feet of manuscript materials; and 261 rolls of microfilm."

-In addition to the large amount of historical artifacts and data, the museum also employs an in-house historian, available for lectures, researchers, and inquiries.
+In addition to a large amount of historical artifacts and data, the museum also employs an in-house historian, available for lectures, researchers, and inquiries.

 Locktender's House

-The Locktender's House, with a museum on the first floor, is a restored locktender's house nestled between the Lehigh River and Guard Lock 8 on the Lehigh Canal.
-The Locktender's House represents the living and working conditions of people from the 19th and early 20th centuries.
+The Locktender's House is a restored locktender's house nestled between the Lehigh River and Guard Lock 8 on the Lehigh Canal.
+A museum is located on its first floor.
+The Locktender's House displays the living and working conditions of people in the 19th and early 20th centuries.

 The Locktender's House was built for the person with the responsibility of operating the lock.
-In order to ensure that lock was operated, the house was constructed as near to the lock as possible.
-Because of this, the opinion was that there was no reason for someone in the house to be unable to come out and operate the lock.
+In order to ensure that lock was operated, the house was constructed as near to the lock as possible, so there was no reason for someone in the house to be unable to come out and operate the lock.

-Opened in 1974, this museum is decorated period appropriately and is meant to provide a rough equivalent of what working on the canal would entail.
+Opened in 1974, the museum is meant to provide a rough equivalent of what working on the canal would entail.
 Costumed guides provide background and information during a tour of the rooms of the house.

 Josiah White II

-The Josiah White II is the current boat used for the Canal Boat ride.
-It is a steel-hulled boat built in 1993 by Bethlehem Steel at the Sparrows Point shipyard in Maryland.
+The Josiah White II, the current boat used for the canal boat ride, is a steel-hulled boat built in 1993 by Bethlehem Steel at its former Sparrows Point Shipyard in Sparrow's Point, Maryland.